mlayerprotocol/mlayer-solidity/README.md

 The stake contract allows validators stake mLayer tokens on their nodes.
 Being a proof of stake network, Only validator nodes with an adequate amount of tokens staked is allowed to participate in the network.

 ### Token Contract
-An ERC-20 token (GRT) that is used as a work token to power the network incentives and for DAO participation.
+An ERC-20 token (MLT) that is used as a work token to power the network incentives and for DAO participation.
 The token is inflationary.